Home > Cookies > Cinnamon Sugar Gluten Free Cream Cheese Cookies

 • Fluffy, melt-in-your-mouth cookies – The cream cheese combined with the thoughtful gluten free flour blend yield pillowy soft cookies.

 • Flavorful gluten free cookies – Much like my classic gluten free sugar cookies, and gluten free chocolate chip cookies, you won’t be able to tell the cookies are gluten free!
-It’s all in the single gluten free flours I use – which start with almond flour.
+It’s all in the single gluten free flours I use – which starts with almond flour.

 • Cinnamon sugar highlight – Yes, the cookies have a liberal layer of cinnamon sugar on the exterior.
 Which serves as a delicious complement to the cream cheese and does not overpower the flavor.